ProjetTDLOG/RPG-Game/README.md

 the game is small but we recommend using different weapon and magic to beat the game in different ways

-we also recomend downloading  the different libraries to run the game like pygame
+we also recomend downloading  the different libraries to run the game like pygame and open-cv python. to run the game open the code folder in your IDE and run main-game.py file.